ketamean/CSC10008_gmail-remote-control/README.md

       - When using this app in ***logged-in mode***, you will have an accessibility to all of our features.
            - However, to obtain this, you firstly are forced to register your gmail address to the server by clicking on *Register* button.
            - Without having been registered, you **cannot** log in to our application.
       - After using the app, please remember to terminate the batch by press `Ctrl + C` on the terminal displayed after clicking on `run_client.cmd`.
-If don't, the port on which this app is running will be occupied.
+If don't, the port on which this app is running will be occupied until the device is restarted.
+6. Notes:
+   - Although we do not collect your gmail account's password, we do need you to allow us to access to your mails in your mailbox.
+It essential to inform that, we only access to mails that match our convention with particular mail subjects, and we will not manually traverse your mailbox ourselves but we will obtain these within the help of Gmail API (query).
+   - If you terminate any processes yourself, you will not receive any results.
+However, you can still achieve what you want in case you these 3 things simutaneously occur:
+     - You are registering your account to our application
+     - You have SUCCESSFULLY LOGGED IN (which means you have already sent an email to server to register your account)
+     - Your account is accepted by server